LED lights: save energy and join the ‘revolution’

 Part of their appeal is that they’re long-lasting.
 Some of today’s LED light bulbs claim a lifespan of as much as 25-30 years.
 They’re also more durable than other bulbs, as they aren’t made of glass and don’t have a filament.

-Also, LEDs’ longer lifespan means fewer need be produced, so the emissions and pollution associated with the production and distribution of the products is lowered.
-Their production doesn’t involve mercury, unlike compact fluorescent lamps (CFLs), another type of energy efficient light that pre-dates LEDs.
+An LED’s longer lifespan means fewer need to be produced, so the emissions and pollution associated with the production and distribution are lower.
+Their production doesn’t involve mercury, unlike compact fluorescent lamps (CFLs), another type of energy-efficient light that pre-dates LEDs.

 What about flickering?

-But they aren’t perfect.
-One of the problems people have found with the lights is that they can flicker if the electrical current doesn’t remain constant.
-This is often because they’re being used with old dimmer switches which were designed for incandescent light bulbs.
+In the past, one of the problems people have found with LED lights is that they can flicker if the electrical current doesn’t remain constant.
+However, this is often because they’re being used with old dimmer switches which were designed for incandescent light bulbs.
 There are now dimmable LED bulbs available, so opt for one of these instead.

 An LED ‘revolution’